aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/dandi-cli.md

 ## Update the {{ instance.name }} Client to reference your API

-To reference your DANDI-clone API, [update the URLs reference per each CLI action](https://github.com/dandi/dandi-cli/blob/15196a93310618f8897c7b43444e216bbb094549/dandi/consts.py#L119-L135) and push a PR to the [dandi-cli GitHub repository](https://github.com/dandi/dandi-cli).
+To reference your {{ instance.name }}-clone API, [update the URLs reference per each CLI action](https://github.com/dandi/dandi-cli/blob/15196a93310618f8897c7b43444e216bbb094549/dandi/consts.py#L119-L135) and push a PR to the [dandi-cli GitHub repository](https://github.com/dandi/dandi-cli).

 Here is an [example PR](https://github.com/dandi/dandi-cli/pull/1527) of another clone adding to the available instances of `DandiInstance` objects in the `dandi-cli`.